elephantscale/es-training-new/docker/slides/Container_Intro.md

 Participant Notes :

 Here we compare the similarities and differences between the VM and the Container.
 The main advantage of the container here is performance.
-There’s minimal startup time for a container, and there’s no performance penalty to running on a container.
+There's minimal startup time for a container, and there's no performance penalty to running on a container.

 Note here that the filesystem, libraries, and other dependencies are handled very similarly for containers versus VMs – in both cases they are on the guest image rather than on the host.